Evaluating Technology Impacts on the Distribution System: PNNL’s GridLAB-D Simulation Tool

 On this webinar, Frank Tuffner, a Research Engineer at PNNL, presented the GridLAB-D simulation software tool and discussed its potential applications.

-This webinar was presented by the Clean Energy States Alliance (CESA) as part of CESA’s Multistate Initiative to Develop Solar in Locations that Provide Benefits to the Grid.
+This webinar was presented by CESA as part of CESA’s Multistate Initiative to Develop Solar in Locations that Provide Benefits to the Grid.